-- 3.4.3 Strategic green infrastructure will be delivered through a number of mechanisms including CIL.
-Developers are also required to have due regard to the Strategy, or any amended or replacement Strategy, when formulating development proposals to ensure that the aims of the Strategy are delivered at the local level.
+- 3.4.7 Developers should engage with the Council at an early stage in the planning process to establish requirements in respect of their specific proposals. - 3.4.8 In accordance with the Community Infrastructure Regulations 2010, and subject to the Written Ministerial Statement of 28th November 2014, planning obligations will only be secured where they are a) necessary to make the development acceptable in planning terms; b) directly related to the development; and c) fairly and reasonably related in scale and kind to the development.
+Planning obligations sought for off-site green space provision, enhancements and maintenance will be established at the planning application stage and relate to particular identified projects to mitigate the impact of the development. - 3.4.9 Strategic green infrastructure will be delivered through a number of mechanisms including CIL.
+Developers are also required to have due regard to the Green Infrastructure Strategy, or any amended or replacement Strategy, when formulating development proposals to ensure that the aims of the Strategy are delivered at the local level.
 Green infrastructure should be central to the design of new developments.
 Proposals should respect and enhance green infrastructure within the site and demonstrate strong links to the wider network.
 Development proposals that do not address green infrastructure adequately are likely to be considered unacceptable.
-The impact of new development on green infrastructure will be assessed through the Development Management process and specific development management policies will be included in the Placemaking Plan. - 3.4.4 Given that green infrastructure needs to be an integral part of development proposals, there is no specific threshold above which Green Infrastructure must be considered.
-Developers should engage with the Council at an early stage in the planning process to establish requirements in respect of their specific proposals.
+The impact of new development process.
+Specific development management policies are included in the Placemaking Plan.

-3.4.5 For further information please contact the Council's Environment Team.
+3.4.10 For further information please contact the Council's Planning Policy Team.